2022 NBA Summer League: NBA Players and Celebrities in Las Vegas

-2022 NBA Summer League: NBA players and celebrities in Las Vegas originally appeared on NBC Sports Chicago
+2022 NBA Summer League: NBA players and celebrities in Las Vegas originally appeared on NBC Sports Washington

 The NBA Summer League is back again, hosted in Las Vegas where it belongs.